gnames/htindex/README.md

 execution, use the following flags:

 `-h, --help`
-:help for htindex
+: Shows help

 `-j, --jobs`
-:takes an positive integer.
+: Takes an positive integer.
 Sets the number of workers (jobs).
 It looks like optimal number is `number_of_threads * 3`.

 `-i, --input`
-:takes a string.
+: Takes a string.
 Sets a path to the input data file

 `-o, --output`
-: takes a string.
+: Takes a string.
 Sets a path to the output directory.
 This directory will contain error log and results data.

 `-r, --root`
-: takes a string.
+: Takes a string.
 Sets a root path to add to the input file data.
 This creates complete absolute path to zip files with volumes.

 `-v, --version`